King of Bavaria: Kings of Bavaria

 The title King of Bavaria is sometimes used in reference to Carolingian kings ruling over Bavaria.
-See List of rulers of Bavaria for these.
+See List of monarchs of Bavaria for these.

-Royal Bavaria
+List of kings

 Current heir

 Franz Bonaventura Adalbert Maria Herzog von Bayern (born 14 July 1933), styled His Royal Highness The Duke of Bavaria, is head of the Wittelsbach family, the former ruling family of the Kingdom of Bavaria.

 The succession to the headship of the family is determined by Article 2 of Title 2 of the 1818 Constitution of the Kingdom of Bavaria, which states, "The crown is hereditary among the male descendants of the royal house according to the law of primogeniture and the agnatic lineal succession."
 The succession is further clarified by Title 5 of the Bavarian Royal Family Statute of 1819.

 In 1948 and 1949 Crown Prince Rupprecht, with the agreement of the other members of the house, amended the house laws to allow the succession of the sons of princes who had married into comital houses.
 In 1999 Duke Franz, with the agreement of the other members of the house, amended the house laws further to allow the succession of the sons of any princes who married with the permission of the head of the house.

 Franz has never married.
 The heir presumptive to the headship of the House of Wittelsbach is his brother Prince Max, Duke in Bavaria.
 Because Max has five daughters but no sons, he is followed in the line of succession by his and Franz's first cousin (and second cousin in the male line) Prince Luitpold.

 The current line of succession to the headship of the family is: